alexanderpavlovets/react_basics/react-apps/star-db/README.md

 ERROR:

-componentDidCatch() // Error boundary.
+componentDidCatch(err, info) // Error boundary.
 If declared in App (higher level) will down all app, if declared lower - only components that lower in hierarchy

 Work for errors of rendering and errors in lifeCycleHooks!
 Do not work with async code errors (API and event listeners for ex.)